moxuse/Kusabi/README.md

 npm i -g spago
 ```

-Then execute `spago` command and make sure that installed correctly.
+Then execute `spago` command and make sure it works.

 If you installed to other directory, you can customize it by `spagoCommand` setting in `config.json`.